meteorhacks/meteord/README.md

     yourname/app
 ~~~

-Then you can access your from the port 8080 of the host.
+Then you can access your app from the port 8080 of the host system.

 ### 2. Running a Meteor bundle with Docker